LoV432/cs2-dashboard/README.md

 - **IP Lookup**: Optionally view IP details such as country, city, ASN, and ASN number.
 - **Admin Actions**: A quick and easy way to kick/(un)ban/slay/(un)mute players using [CS2-SimpleAdmin](https://github.com/daffyyyy/CS2-SimpleAdmin) plugin.
 - **VIPs Managers**: A quick and easy to add/remove/see all your VIPS using [cs2-VIPCore](https://github.com/partiusfabaa/cs2-VIPCore) plugin.
+- **Chat Logging**: Keep logs of all chat messages and display them on the dashboard using [CS2 Chat Logger](https://github.com/oqyh/cs2-Chat-Logger) plugin.
 - **Console**: Execute RCON commands with some basic auto-complete suggestions.

 ## Installation